-Facilities Services has decreased the amount of pressure washing on campus.
+UW Facilities has decreased the amount of pressure washing on campus.
+Building envelopes will be assessed prior to determine PCB contamination.
 Currently, pressure washing is performed only when moss, graffiti, and unusual material buildup must be removed.
-All water from pressure washing and street cleaning, and cleaning of related equipment, is collected and disposed to sanitary sewer.
+All water from pressure washing and street cleaning, and cleaning of related equipment, is collected and disposed of to the sanitary sewer.